Skip to main content

 6. Only 51% of employees feel engaged at work

-Employee engagement is the most crucial part of staff retention as pay, passion, progress opportunities and work-life balance all feed into engagement.
-Crack this and you've sorted your employee retention issues.
+Employee engagement is the most crucial part of staff retention - encompassing pay, passion, progression opportunities and work-life balance.
+It's worth investing in this area, as an effective way to resolve retention issues. sues.

 7. Engaged employees are 87% less likely to leave their organisation than disengaged staff

-You wouldn't keep watching a boring TV programme – you'd change channel.
-Talented employees are the same.
-They won't stay in a role they find boring, they'll find something that's more of a challenge.
+None of us would keep watching a boring TV programme - we'd change channel, and talented employees are the same.
+They won't stay in roles they find boring; they'll move elsewhere to find more of a challenge.
+Be on guard and think continually about how to work with employees to maximise development and learning.

 8. The most common reasons employees quit their job are: